RSS

 BRC seeks protection for retailers following riots

-The British Retail Consortium (BRC) is seeking urgent reassurances that a range of critical issues thrown up by escalating lawlessness on the streets of London and other UK cities are being addressed.
+The British Retail Consortium is seeking urgent reassurances that a range of critical issues thrown up by disorder in London and other UK cities are being addressed.

 Violence during the past few days has resulted in shops being wrecked, looted and set on fire.
 Retailers are calling for intelligence-led information to help them protect their properties and want reassurances those responsible for vandalism and theft will be suitably punished.